...

 This is a practical, honest guide to the part nobody warns you about: how to run the exchanges, what to say, and the one reframe that makes the whole thing survivable.

-A parent holding a small child's hand, the security children need after divorce
+Co-parenting after divorce: a parent holding a small child’s hand, giving the security children need

 Children don’t need an intact marriage — they need two parents who can share a doorway in peace.
 Photo: Ben White / Unsplash.